Skip to main content

 The South Coast Rail project extends service on the current Middleborough/Lakeville Line to Taunton, New Bedford, and Fall River.
 The line will be renamed the Fall River/New Bedford Line when service begins.

-For the first time in 65 years, communities in Taunton, Freetown, New Bedford, Middleboro, and Fall River will have passenger rail service.
+For the first time in 65 years, cities and towns in southeastern Massachusetts will have passenger rail service.

 Status: Service starts Monday, March 24, 2025, at six new stations on the Fall River/New Bedford Line, pending final approval from the Federal Railroad Administration (FRA).